-As per section 11 of the Provincial Immigration Programs Act (PIPA), the BC PNP may conduct an inspection of the supporting employer's business to determine compliance with this Act and the Regulation, to assess an application, or to assess a request for review.
+As per section 11 of the Provincial Immigration Programs Act, the BC PNP may conduct an inspection of the supporting employer's business, or any other business, to determine compliance with this Act and the Regulation, to assess an application, to assess post-nomination compliance, or to assess a request for review.
+Inspections may be scheduled or unannounced.

-The BC PNP may also collect personal information from you and from third parties for the purposes outlined in section 8 of the PIPA, including the assessment of your BC PNP registration and application, or as authorized under any applicable legislation.
+The BC PNP may also collect personal information from you and from third parties for the purposes outlined in section 8 of the Act, including the assessment of your BC PNP registration and application, or as authorized under any applicable legislation.